Lawrence Dundas, 1st Marquess of Zetland

 Lawrence Dundas, 1st Marquess of Zetland, (16 August 1844 - 11 March 1929), known as Lawrence Dundas until 1873 and as the Earl of Zetland from 1873 to 1892, was a British hereditary peer and Conservative statesman.
 He was Lord Lieutenant of Ireland between 1889 and 1892.

 Early life and education

 Lord Zetland was born in London, the son of John Charles Dundas, younger son of Lawrence Dundas, 1st Earl of Zetland (Zetland is an archaic spelling of Shetland).
-His mother was Margaret Matilda, daughter of James Talbit.
+His mother was Margaret Matilda, daughter of James Talbot (1794-1852).
 He was educated at Harrow and Trinity College, Cambridge.

 Military service

 Zetland was commissioned as a Cornet in the Royal Horse Guards in 1866.
 By 1869 Zetland was a Lieutenant and he retired from the army in 1872.

 Political career

 In 1872 Zetland was elected Member of Parliament (MP) for Richmond, North Yorkshire that same year.
 However, he sat in the House of Commons for less than a year before succeeding his uncle as third Earl of Zetland.
 A Lord in Waiting from May to September 1880, Lord Zetland subsequently moved from supporting the Liberals to joining the Conservative Party in 1884.
 In 1889 he was sent to Ireland as Lord Lieutenant.
 The same year he was appointed a Knight of the Order of Saint Patrick (KP).
 In the post he proved both successful and popular, and remained there until the Liberals returned to power in 1892.
 He was sworn of the Privy Council in 1889 and in 1892, on Lord Salisbury's recommendation, he was created Earl of Ronaldshay, in the County of Orkney and Zetland, and Marquess of Zetland.

 In the 1890s Lord Zetland became more involved in local politics, becoming an alderman on the North Riding of Yorkshire County Council in 1894 and being elected Mayor of Richmond in 1895 and 1896.
 In 1900 he was made a Knight of the Thistle.
 A freemason like his uncle and grandfather, Zetland was the society's provincial Grand Master in the North and East Riding of Yorkshire from 1874 to 1923.
 He was also an enthusiastic sportsman, and was Master of the Zetland Hunt for thirty-five years.

 He owned 68,000 acres, with 11,000 in the North Riding of Yorkshire, 29,000 acres in Orkney and 13,000 acres in Shetland.